Dive Sites

 - Sunk in: 1997

-- Skill: Intermediate to advance
+- Skill: Intermediate to advanced

 - Location: Northwest shore of Roatan, a two-minute boat ride from AKR.